-We always appreciate when a device runs off of common and inexpensive batteries.
+We always appreciate it when a device runs off standard and inexpensive batteries.
 The UEi DL369 fits the bill, being powered by two AAA batteries.
-We were a bit disappointed at the lack of a backlit display though.
+We were a bit disappointed at the lack of a backlit display, however.
 Electrical boxes are often dark areas to work in, so the extra help to see the screen would have been nice.
-That’s a pretty minor gripe, and overall, we think this is the best clamp-on meter that we tested.
+That’s a pretty minor gripe, and overall, we think this is the best clamp meter we tested.

 2. Tacklife CM02A Clamp Meter – Best Value

 Of course, this tool isn’t perfect, though it is a great value.
-We would like if it had a higher max resistance since 6 kilohms isn’t exactly impressive.
+We would like it if it had a higher max resistance since 6 kilohms isn’t exactly impressive.
 For the price, it’s hard to fault this meter for this one drawback.
-That’s why we’ve given it the second position on this list and named it the best value of the multimeters that we tested.
+That’s why we’ve given it the second position on this list and named it the best clamp meter for the money.

 3. Fluke 324 Clamp Meter – Premium Choice

 We always love convenience, and fortunately, the Fluke 324 has a backlit display to make it easy to see in any light conditions.
-The only real drawback is that this unit is not good for measuring resistance.
-The 4-kilohms max resistance it boasts is one of the lowest on any unit we tested for this list.
+The only real drawback is that this unit is not suitable for measuring resistance.
+The 4-kilohm max resistance it boasts is among the lowest on any unit we tested for this list.
 Granted, you would likely purchase a different meter if you were primarily testing high-resistance circuits, but we still would like to have the functionality.
 Although we have this one minor complaint, we think this meter is one of the best, which is why it’s in our third position.

 4. Etekcity Auto-Ranging Clamp Meters

-The affordably priced Etekcity MSR-C600 auto-ranging clamp-meter is a very nice-looking device.
-This may not have any bearing on its performance, but it’s worth noting.
+The affordably priced Etekcity MSR-C600 auto-ranging clamp meter is a very nice-looking device.
+This may not affect its performance, but it’s worth noting.
 Performance-wise, one impressive trait of this meter is the 20-megohm max resistance.
-Compared to the meager 4 kilohms of the Fluke, this is a great rating that makes this a good option if you do need to measure high-resistance circuits.
+Compared to the meager 4 kilohms of the Fluke, that is a great rating that makes this a good option if you need to measure high-resistance circuits.

-There is one major drawback to this device that’s hard to overcome.
+There is one significant drawback to this device that’s hard to overcome.
 You cannot measure DC with this multimeter.
-Generally, clamp-on meters are going to be used for standard electric work so AC should be sufficient for most people.
-Besides this, our only real complaint is that the screen is not backlit.
-It’s frustrating to have your hands full with probes and your meter positioned with the screen facing you but the measurement unable to be read.
-Though it’s a great meter overall, these drawbacks will keep it from getting into our top three recommendations.
+Generally, clamp-on meters will be used for standard electric work so AC should be sufficient for most people.
+Besides that, our only real complaint is that the screen is not backlit.
+It’s frustrating to have your hands full with probes and your meter positioned with the screen facing you, but you can’t read the measurement.
+Though it’s an excellent meter overall, these drawbacks will keep it from getting into our top three recommendations.

 5. Uni-T B4Q094 Mini Clamp Meter

 It’s hard not to notice the tiny form factor of the Uni-T mini clamp meter.
-That’s the first thing you’ll notice, but there’s a lot more to this device than just its small size.
-To begin, this is a true RMS meter; a feature usually reserved for multimeters several times the price of this one.
-Even better, the 20-MegOhm max resistance means this is a very versatile meter that can be used to measure high-resistance current.
+However, there’s a lot more to this device than just its small size.
+To begin, this is a true RMS meter, a feature usually reserved for multimeters several times the price of this one.
+Even better, the 20-MegOhm max resistance means this is a very versatile meter that can measure high-resistance current.
 Though it’s not one of the more expensive meters we tested, it’s also not one of the cheaper ones, landing squarely in the middle of the pack.

-Though it does have plenty of great qualities, the Uni-T mini clamp meter does have some very noticeable drawbacks as well.
+Though it has plenty of great qualities, the Uni-T mini clamp meter also has some very noticeable drawbacks.
 First, this device has a very difficult time reading DC.
-It can do it, but you’ll have to play around with it and be sure not to move during measuring or it will mess with the current.
-Worse, the knob is really low quality and doesn’t work as we hoped.
-We had trouble getting it to click into place properly and sometimes it would zero repeatedly if not fully into a selection.
+It can do it, but you’ll have to play around with it and be sure not to move during measuring, or it will mess with the current.
+Worse, the knob is low-quality and doesn’t work as we hoped.
+We had trouble getting it to click into place properly, and sometimes it would zero repeatedly if not fully into a selection.